Skip to main content

 Conditions that preserve index usage ("sargable" filters) keep queries fast.

-Avoid wrapping indexed columns in functions: WHERE LOWER(course_code) = 'cs101' prevents index usage.
+Avoid wrapping indexed columns in functions: WHERE LOWER(sku) = 'el-1001' prevents index usage.
 Instead normalize the data at insert time or compare case-insensitively with database-specific operators.

 Index Strategy Recap

-• Consider composite indexes for frequent filters ((student_id, semester)).
+• Consider composite indexes for frequent filters ((customer_id, order_date)).

-• Run EXPLAIN (SQLite: EXPLAIN QUERY PLAN) to confirm your query uses the expected index.
+• Run EXPLAIN to confirm your query uses the expected index.

 SELECT *